In this section, you will see the interface of DC motor with motor driver IC L293D, and three possible connection cases.

 - Enable pin EN1 (pin 1) to +5V.

 (We connected both Enable EN1, EN2 you can connect the one you need, EN1 for IN1, IN2 & EN2 for IN3, IN4 where EN is enable & IN is input)

-Now we connect both terminals of the motor to the output pin of IC, and two input logic state for the IC, so that we can control motor in both direction such as, clockwise and anti-clockwise.
+Now we connect both terminals of the motor to the output pin of IC, and two input logic state for the IC, so that we can control the motor in both directions such as, clockwise and anti-clockwise.

-As we give logic 0 at both input and motor does not work due to zero potential difference (difference between voltages), in same manner it will not work if we apply logic 1 for both because here also potential difference is zero.
+As we give logic 0 at both input and motor does not work due to zero potential difference (difference between voltages), in the same manner, it will not work if we apply logic 1 for both because here also the potential difference is zero.

-L293D IC can be used for motor which works on high voltage means more than 5V such as 12V, 24V up to 36V in ideal condition according to L293D IC data sheet.
+L293D IC can be used for motors that work on high voltage means more than 5V such as 12V, 24V up to 36V in ideal condition according to the L293D IC datasheet.

 For this, you need to change the voltage applied at VS / VCC2 (pin 8) of IC, see below the effect